 Module 1: Introduction/Role of the Professional Actuary

 Module 3: Risk in Actuarial Problems

 Module 5: Design and Pricing of an Actuarial Solution

 It’s reasonable to take about a month to complete each module, especially if you’re working at the same time.
 But this is an area where you can speed up progress if you’d like to.

 Grading is done through online assignments and assessments.

-CAS only requires 2 online courses, simply called Online Course 1 and Online Course 2.
-More detail can be found here, but the topics covered are as follows:
+CAS currently only requires 2 online courses, simply called Online Course 1 and Online Course 2.
+However, a third online course will be introduced in Fall 2022.
+You can find out more about the current courses here and the upcoming changes here, but the topics covered are as follows: